Understand your competitors

 Listen to your customers and suppliers

-Make the most of contacts with your customers.
+Make the most of the contacts you have made with your customers.
 Ask which of your competitors they buy from and how you compare.
-Use your judgement with any information they volunteer.
+Use your judgment with any information they volunteer.
 For instance, when customers say your prices are higher than the competition they may just be trying to negotiate a better deal.

 Use meetings with your suppliers to ask what their other customers are doing.
 They may not tell you everything you want to know, but they may have something useful to say.